MilesTheDataDog/familyplate/Docs/migration/comparison.md

-# Web vs Native Comparison
+# React vs React Native Web Comparison

 ## Overview

-This document provides a detailed comparison between the current React web application and the planned React Native mobile application.
-Understanding these differences is critical for stakeholders to make informed decisions about the migration strategy.
+This document provides a detailed comparison between the current React web application and the planned React Native Web application.
+Understanding these differences is critical for stakeholders to understand the migration benefits and trade-offs.

-**Version:** 1.0.0
+**Version:** 2.0.0
 **Last Updated:** December 10, 2025
 **Status:** Analysis Complete